EMS vs OMS vs PMS: Understanding the Front Office Solutions

 Consolidating All Three: the POEMS (Portfolio Order Execution Management System)

 With all three in one, it becomes a holistic Front Office offering.
-You can overcome fragmented workflows and, as a result, focus on investment returns.
 As a general rule of thumb, more capabilities within the same solution will reduce the cost of your investment systems.

 At the same, there are few such solutions available, and those that exist usually don’t cover the Middle Office well, so the tradeoff is inefficiencies and costs elsewhere.
-In order to lower the operational risk of your portfolio and order management workflows, Middle and Front Office workflows need to be connected.
+In order to maximise operational efficiency, Middle and Front Office workflows need to be connected.

 Given the choices in the market today, at Limina, we believe the best option for most Investment Managers is: